dartanhansv/cisco-certifications/01-routing-protocols/multicast/pim.md

 - **BIDIR-PIM** uses a shared tree for both upstream and downstream traffic, eliminating the need for source-based SPTs.
 - **Benefits**:
   - Scales efficiently without the overhead of maintaining multiple SPTs.
-  - Does **not perform Reverse Path Forwarding (RPF)** checks.
+  - No Reverse Path Forwarding (RPF) checks required.
 - **Designated Forwarder (DF)**:
   - Ensures loop-free multicast forwarding.
   - Elected per RP on each network segment based on the best unicast route (administrative distance, metric, IP address).
 - **Coexistence**:
-  - BIDIR-PIM and traditional PIM-SM can coexist in the same PIM domain using shared RPs.
+  - BIDIR-PIM and traditional PIM-SM can be used together in the same PIM domain using shared RPs.

 ---

 ## 📢 PIM Source-Specific Multicast (PIM-SSM)

-- A variant of PIM-SM that builds trees directly rooted at a **specific source**, **eliminating RPs and shared trees**.
+- Defined in **RFC 3569**, PIM-SSM creates trees directly between receivers and a known source.
-- Defined in **RFC 3569**.
+- **No RP or shared tree is used**—only (S,G) joins.
   - Trees are created based on group membership reports requesting a particular source.
 - **Best for**:
   - Applications with well-known sources.
-  - Broadcast-like applications within the local PIM domain.
+  - Streaming or Broadcast-like applications within the local PIM domain.

 ---